Morgan Shepherd: Substitute driver

 Shepherd made two starts for Bobby Jones Racing in the 1996 season, but he failed to finish any of those races.
 Shepherd returned to Jones for two races in 1997 with a best finish of sixteenth at Bristol.
 Shepherd also entered his own car for two races but only managed to qualify for the race at Michigan.
 In 1998 Shepherd made one start for Mac Martin at Fort Worth.
 Shepherd also entered his own car for two races but failed to qualify for both of those races.

 For 1999 partnered with Bruce Hanusosky to form High Tech Performance.
 The team planned to run at least fifteen races but after Shepherd failed to qualify for the first two attempts the partnership dissolved.
 Later that season Shepherd made two attempts for Ed Whitaker but he failed to qualify for those races as well.
 Shepherd joined Xpress Motorsports for the race at Rockingham and qualified in the eleventh position.
-In the race, Shepherd scored his most recent top-ten finish with a 10th-place finish.
+In the race, Shepherd scored his most recent top-ten finish with a tenth place finish.
 For the next two seasons, Shepherd attempted occasional races with different owners but he failed to make any of those races.

 Shepherd joined Davis Motorsports for the 2003 season, driving their No. 0 and No. 70 Chevy.
-Shepherd qualified for 10 of 12 races he entered with the team.
-His best finish was an 11th-place finish at Talladega.
+Shepherd qualified for ten of twelve races he entered with the team.
+His best finish was an eleventh place finish at Talladega.
 Later in the season, Shepherd partnered with Dayne Miller.
-Shepherd only qualified for 4 of the 10 races he entered with Miller.
-In 2004 Shepherd made 9 attempts with a bunch of different teams.
+Shepherd only qualified for four of the ten races he entered with Miller.
+In 2004 Shepherd made nine attempts with a bunch of different teams.
 Shepherd only qualified for two races and he failed to finish any of those.
 In 2006 Shepherd returned to Davis Motorsports and made five starts in a start and park effort.